 That’s what they’re used to, and it’s how people know them, so on those people, we’d go a little bit larger in the cheeks and feel more comfortable with it.

 Anything else you suggest to achieve natural-looking results?

 There is a way to make you just look refreshed, and more rested, without giving you a fake look.
 We can go with the fillers at your own pace.
 You tell me how you want it to look, and I can work with that.
 You can get the Botox to look natural as well.
 We can leave it, so you have a little bit of movement, and if you prefer not to have any movement at all, we can do that too.
 It’s a process that we work together on.
 Then it’s in your chart, and we have a perfect plan for your Botox just how you like it.

 Besides Voluma in the cheeks, what other trends are you seeing?

 Lately, I have been doing a lot of lips.
 They are kind of making a comeback, but now people are more into the natural-looking lips.
 They don’t want them too big.
 Where I used to use two syringes on someone, now it is usually just one.
 I’m also using a lot of Volbella, which is very thin and just gives a border and a little definition.
-Definitely the natural looking lip is “in”.
+The natural-looking lip is “in.”

 A lot of people come in requesting only to have the upper lip done with filler.
-Actually, a natural lip is a ratio of 40 percent on the top, and 60 percent on the bottom.
+A natural lip is a ratio of 40 percent on the top, and 60 percent on the bottom.
 However, it all comes down to personal preference.
 But when you do put filler in the lips, they become smoother.
-So, it is a good idea if you are really only wanting one lip done to put a little bit in the other lip so you can get the smoothing effect in both lips.
+So, it is a good idea if you only want one lip done to put a little bit in the other lip so you can get the smoothing effect on both lips.